jeremyschulman/halutz/README.md

 # Halutz

-Halutz is a python library for working with [Swagger](https://swagger.io/) APIs, a popular way to define and interact with RESTful APIs.
+Halutz is a python library for working with systems using [Swagger](https://swagger.io/), a popular way to define and interact with RESTful APIs.
 The purpose of a halutz client is to:

    * Account for systems that require any form of API authentication